olmax99/pyathenastack/README.md

 **NOTE:** The local images should exist after having build the project for development.

+**NOTE:** Currently, there is no automated CI pipeline.
+For this reason you need to rebuild and push the images after every code change manually.

 ```sh
 $ export ECR_REPO_PREFIX=<your ECR label>

 # Tag Images with the ECR URL prefix
 $ make tag